BlastTea/MWidget/README.md

   Language.languageTypeListenable.value = LanguageType.indonesian;
   ```
   #### add additional language
-  To add the text into it use
+  To add the translation into it, use
   ```dart
   Language.addData({
     'Hello': {